 These are the main types of professionals you can expect to work with throughout your surrogacy journey.

 They say it takes a village to raise a child — but where surrogacy is concerned, this is true just to conceive one.
-Your surrogacy team, made up of a variety of professionals, will help guide you throughout your journey.
+Your surrogacy and IVF team, made up of a variety of professionals, will help guide you throughout your journey.

 “I like to think of the parents and the surrogate in the center, kind of like the nucleus, and the team of professionals surrounding and supporting them — providing a foundation for them to have a really amazing and wonderful experience of having a baby,” said Victoria T. Ferrara, Founder and Legal Director, of Worldwide Surrogacy Specialists.